-As you gradually progress to longer hikes and more advanced terrain it’s a good idea to have a smart strategy in regard to clothes.
+As you gradually progress to longer hikes and more advanced terrain it’s a good idea to have a smart strategy in regards to clothes.
 In the last few years of travel we’ve seen plenty of extreme weather from Uganda to Costa Rica and the Faroe Islands to the Canadian Rockies and everywhere in between.

 What to Wear Hiking

 When it comes down to what to wear hiking you don’t need everything on this list.
 As it all depends on where you’re trekking, the season, your personal preference, and the route aspects.
 A walk through the woods to a waterfall in the summer is not the same as summiting a mountain in the winter.
 Though any season does share some basic principles on what you should wear hiking.

 The most basic principle of what to wear hiking is layering.
 Anyone that has spent time in wilderness or mountains can speak to the fact your temperature can fluctuate a lot on a hike.
 So the goal of clothing is to help regulate your body temperature, element protection, and moisture management.
 Temperature management is best done through a layering system.

 The layering system may not be as important for short hikes at low elevation in the summer, but with most hikes occurring in the mountains, it is realistic that hikers will deal with cold temperatures.